CampbellCrowley/SpikeyBot-Discord/README.md

 The below steps outline the minimum required to get the SpikeyBot to run.
 This tutorial uses the Discord.js sharding system, which may become deprecated in the future.
 1) Have a server/computer
-    - SB is developed and tested solely on Debian Stretch (amd64), but other OS's may work.
+    - SB is developed and tested solely on Debian Bullseye (amd64), but other OS's may work.
 2) Install [NodeJS](https://nodejs.org/)
-    - The bot is currently running on NodeJS [v16.14.0](https://nodejs.org/dist/v16.14.0/).
+    - The bot is currently running on NodeJS [v16.16.0](https://nodejs.org/dist/v16.16.0/).
 Newer versions may work, but are untested.
 3) Download source code
     - Clone this repository `git clone https://github.com/CampbellCrowley/SpikeyBot-Discord.git` or click the green download button in GitHub.
 4) Install system dependencies
     - `sudo apt install make libtool autoconf g++ ffmpeg` are required for the default installation.
 5) Install dependencies via NPM (or Yarn)
-    - Current version of NPM used is `v8.5.1`, but almost any version should be fine.
+    - Current version of NPM used is `v8.18.0`, but almost any version should be fine.
-    - Current version of Yarn used is `v1.22.17` but almost any version should be fine.
+    - Current version of Yarn used is `v1.22.19` but almost any version should be fine.
     - In the `SpikeyBot-Discord` directory, run `npm install` or `yarn`.
 6) Get a bot token from Discord
     - A token for the bot that you are trying to run from [Discord](https://discordapp.com/developers/applications/) is required.